 Earlier in his career, Eric served as the national field director for the League of Conservation Voters.
 Then, as a White House appointee, he helped manage conservation issues during the Clinton administration.
 Before that, Eric spent six years with the National Democratic Institute, which sent him to the former Soviet Union, Southeast Asia, and throughout the Middle East to train civic and political leaders on strategies to encourage democratic change.

-Eric is on the boards of Friends of the Global Fight Against AIDS, Tuberculosis and Malaria and the James Beard Foundation.
+Eric is on the boards of the James Beard Foundation and the National Democratic Institute.
 He is a member of the Young Presidents’ Organization and Summit Series.
 He also serves as a trustee of his own family’s foundation, which holds assets generated by the sale of a fifth-generation family-owned business.

 Eric holds an Executive MBA from Georgetown University and a BA from the University of Colorado.